We may get commissions for purchases made through links in this post.

 Before Attempting Brushing Your Cat’s Teeth

-Please don’t try to brush your cat’s teeth until you get the all-clear from the vet.
+Please don’t try to brush your cat’s teeth until you get the all clear from the vet.
 A full veterinary dental check-up can reveal Gingivitis or other dental issues.

 Their teeth may look all right to you, but trying to brush them will cause pain and perhaps even bleeding.
 This in itself may be enough to turn your cat off dental care for good, so it’s best to consult a vet first.
-Once the vet gives the all clear, you can train our cat to have her teeth brushed or cleaned.
+Once the vet gives the all clear, you can train your cat to have her teeth brushed or cleaned.

 Even kittens can suffer from Gingivitis, Stomatitis or just loose teeth.
 Don’t skip the veterinary dental check-up.
 It’s a vital step before establishing a home-care dental routine.
-Click to read more about feline Gingivitis and Stomatitis in cats.
+Click to read more about feline Gingivitis and Stomatitis in Cats.

 It’s best to start with a regular brushing routine when the cat is young.
 Kittens usually adjust best to having their teeth brushed.
 Make brushing time fun for the cat and never lose your temper, even if kitty is reluctant to have her teeth handled.
 After all, this is not a natural thing for a cat to endure.

 Start by gently massaging the cat’s gums and teeth with your fingers.
 Repeat this for several short sessions for several days.
 Try to pick out times when your cat is calm and praise her every time and even give her treats.
 Your aim is to create a positive association with the procedure of having her gums and teeth touched.

 When your cat accepts these sessions with ease, try to introduce the brush.
 Remember to use only a toothbrush designed for cats or something as gentle as gauze.
 Again, make sessions short and enjoyable and stop just before your cat becomes uncomfortable.
 At this stage, you can also introduce the paste.
 Make sure that it’s a flavor that Kitty likes.